apache/nuttx/configs/samv71-xult/README.txt

        the AT2 EEPROM (I am not sure what the other address, 0x37, is are as this writing).

+    7. TWIHS0 is also used to support 256 byte non-volatile storage for configuration data using the MTD configuration as described above under the heading, "MTD Configuration Data".

-    7. Support for HSMCI is built-in by default.
+    8. Support for HSMCI is built-in by default.
 The SAMV71-XULT provides one full-size SD memory card slot.
 Refer to the section entitled "SD card" for configuration-related information.